Tournament regulation

 § 14.
 Match penalty

-Match penalty 1 leads to immediate suspension.
+Technical Match penalty 1 (earlier M1) leads to immediate suspension in the given match.

 § 15.
 Walk over